EthanHedden/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## Plans on improving the project

-Add your ideas here :)
+- Adding more styling
+-  Adding a create account section